 I. King Jordan in 1988 became the first deaf president of Gallaudet University, the world's only university designed specifically for students who are deaf and hard of hearing. #NDEAM Spotlight

-John D. Kemp, president and CEO of @ViscardiCenter, is a disability rights advocate and attorney who co-founded the American Association of People with Disabilities and professionalized the U.S. Business Leadership Network, today known as @DisabilityIn. #NDEAM @AAPD #NDEAM Spotlight
+John D. Kemp, president and CEO of @LakeshoreFound and former head of the @ViscardiCenter, is a disability rights advocate and attorney who co-founded @AAPD and professionalized the U.S. Business Leadership Network, today known as @DisabilityIn. #NDEAM Spotlight

 Disability advocate and communications consultant Andraea LaVant was impact producer for the award-winning @CripCampFilm, helping promote the documentary and use it as a force to foster dialogue about disability as a social equity issue. #NDEAM Spotlight

-Kathy Martinez, president & CEO of @dralegal, was assistant secretary of labor for disability employment policy from 2009-2015.
-Before that, she was executive director of @WID_org, where she focused on economic empowerment for #PWD. #NDEAM Spotlight
+Kathy Martinez previously served as president & CEO of @dralegal and was @USDOL’s assistant secretary of labor for disability employment policy from 2009-2015.
+Before that, she was executive director of @WID_org, where she focused on economic empowerment for people with disabilities. #PWD #NDEAM Spotlight

 Attorney and author Haley Moss @haleymossart is an advocate who speaks frequently about #neurodiversity and disability's intersection with the legal profession.
 She was also the first documented openly autistic attorney to be sworn into the @TheFlaBar. #NDEAM Spotlight